Besana Group: History

-From the 1950s to the 1960s, Besana Group expanded its product range.
-In the 1950s with almonds from the Italian regions of Apulia and Sicily, then in the early 1960s with Brazil nuts, Pecan nuts, dried fruit, seeds, pistachios, pine kernels, Macadamia nuts, and finally the snack lines.
+From the 1950s to the 1960s, Besana Group expanded its product range, starting with almonds from the Italian regions of Apulia and Sicily in the 1950s, then in the early 1960s with Brazil nuts, Pecan nuts, dried fruit, seeds, pistachios, pine kernels, Macadamia nuts, and finally the snack lines.

 From the 1970s the company's market share continued to strengthen both nationally and internationally.